2 min read

 In the text, From Fearful to Fear Free, they describe and compare this sniffing as a form of social media for your pet.

-“Nose Book” and “Pee Mail” for your dog can be the equivalent to your reading a book or checking social media before bedtime.
+“Nose Book” and “Pee Mail” for your dog can be the equivalent of your reading a book or checking social media before bedtime.

 This same enrichment can be used for felines if they are able to walk comfortably in a harness and leash.